YeilysF/diabetes-app/README.md

 + **Jorge Betancourt** <br>

 ---
-A cross-platform mobile application meant to help diabetic patients control their health right from their phones by providing the neccessary tools to simplify tracking and learning.
+A cross-platform mobile application meant to help diabetic patients control their health right from their phones by providing the necessary tools to simplify tracking and learning.
 The application provides the following features:

 - User Registration
 - Password Reset